Gunshot Residue: Three-Component Particles and SEM-EDX

 Sampling sites from a suspect who may have fired a weapon are: the web of the dominant thumb and index finger (the region most directly exposed to the gas cloud ejecting from the breech gap and barrel muzzle during firing), the back of the dominant hand, the back of the non-dominant hand, and the palm of the dominant hand.
 In practice, most casework protocols include both hands from all four regions, submitted as four separate stubs (dominant back, dominant palm, non-dominant back, non-dominant palm), to support directional inference about which hand gripped the weapon.

 Timing is the critical variable.
 GSR persistence on hands follows an approximately exponential decay driven by mechanical transfer during normal activity (touching surfaces, rubbing hands), washing, and weathering.
-Studies published by the ENFSI EWG-GSR and by individual research groups (Dalby et al., 2010 in Forensic Science International; Brozek-Mucha, 2014 in Forensic Science International) indicate that characteristic (Pb-Sb-Ba) particles on an unwashed hand decrease by approximately 50 per cent within 2 to 4 hours of deposition.
+Studies published by the ENFSI EWG-GSR and by individual research groups (Dalby et al., 2010 in the Journal of Forensic Sciences; Brozek-Mucha, 2014 in Forensic Science International) indicate that characteristic (Pb-Sb-Ba) particles on an unwashed hand decrease by approximately 50 per cent within 2 to 4 hours of deposition.
 Washing the hands or touching rough surfaces accelerates loss substantially.
 Four to six hours post-firing is the practical maximum for reliable recovery in most circumstances; samples collected beyond six hours without evidence of handwashing may still yield characteristic particles but at reduced counts.

 The sampling officer must document: time of collection relative to the suspected firing, any handwashing or other activities that would accelerate loss, the area of each stub used for sampling, and the identity of the collection officer (whose DNA profile and particle background must be on file to exclude occupational contamination from officers who regularly handle firearms).